-The last 20 years have brought about extraordinary changes for The Arc – Jefferson, Clear Creek & Gilpin Counties and the many people with intellectual and developmental disabilities (I/DD) we serve.
-The most exciting and anticipated change of the decade came in the summer of 1990 when President George H. W. Bush signed the Americans with Disabilities Act (ADA) into law.
+Part 4 of our history has brought about extraordinary changes for our chapter and the people we serve.
+The most exciting and anticipated change came in the summer of 1990 when President George H. W. Bush signed the Americans with Disabilities Act (ADA) into law.
 The Arc of the United States had led the development of this vital legislation, and advocates across the nation celebrated its passage.
 For the first time in history, people with disabilities would be protected by legislation ensuring their basic human and civil rights.
 Specifically, it established clear rules for employers that prohibited discrimination on the basis of disability, effectively opening the door to increased employment for countless Americans.

 In addition to prohibiting discrimination, the ADA set forth parameters to make the community more physically accessible to people with disabilities.
 It required public transportation to accommodate people with disabilities, including those using wheelchairs or other mobility devices.
 The legislation went one step further to promote accessibility by requiring that all new construction be accessible to people with disabilities, and existing facilities should be retrofitted to remove accessibility barriers.
 This rule applied to both government-owned properties and privately-owned businesses like restaurants, hotels, grocery stores, and retail stores, to name a few.
 The Americans with Disabilities Act meant people with I/DD would now have access to all of the benefits of our society: to catch a bus, to go to work, to church, to a movie or out to dinner with friends.

-Between this legislation and the reauthorization of the Individuals with Disabilities Education Act (IDEA) that same year, 1990 was a banner year where our federal government finally and unequivocally affirmed what The Arc’s advocates had long been saying: as Americans, people with disabilities had the undeniable right to be part of our schools and our community.
-In the collective mind of disability advocates across the nation, this law was the final blow to the long-held belief that people with intellectual and developmental disabilities were second-class citizens who belonged in institutions.
+Between this legislation and the reauthorization of the Individuals with Disabilities Education Act (IDEA) that same year, 1990 was a banner year.
+Our federal government finally and unequivocally affirmed what The Arc’s advocates had long been saying: as Americans, people with disabilities belong in our schools and our community.
+In the collective mind of disability advocates across the nation, this law was the final blow to the belief that people with I/DD were second-class citizens who belonged in institutions.

 Self-determination, self-advocacy and the changing face of adult supports

-The Arc – Jefferson, Clear Creek & Gilpin Counties had long been involved with the self-advocacy movement as sponsors of and advisors to a local chapter of People First, an advocacy group comprised of and run by adult with I/DD.
+Our chapter had long been involved with the self-advocacy movement as sponsors of and advisors to a local chapter of People First, an advocacy group comprised of and run by adults with I/DD.
 Now our advocates had the opportunity to extend the concept of self-determination beyond self-advocacy groups and work to promote this ideal throughout the service delivery system and the larger disability community.

-From the time this Arc was formed fifty years ago, we have been working steadily to increase community inclusion for people with I/DD, methodically pushing to shift people out of institutional life and into community settings.
+From the time this Arc was formed in 1961, we have been working steadily to increase community inclusion for people with I/DD, methodically pushing to shift people out of institutional life and into community settings.
 When we started, there were no programs for children or adults in the community, and over time we gradually helped push for a robust network of government-funded programs.

 Although The Arc as a movement was very focused on moving people with I/DD into the community, our chapter of The Arc still had a responsibility to advocate for those individuals living in the state-run institution at Ridge.
 Again, The Arc believed in providing a continuum of choices for everyone, including the many individuals who had never had the chance to make a choice for themselves.
-Regardless of where a person lived, whether in an institution or in a home in the community, The Arc was working steadfastly to ensure each person had the opportunity to embrace self-determination to furthest extent possible.
-Today, The Arc continues to actively engage in advocacy on behalf of the residents of Ridge, ensuring their rights are protected and that they have a voice.
+Regardless of where a person lived, whether in an institution or in a home in the community, The Arc was working steadfastly to ensure each person had choices to furthest extent possible.
+Today, The Arc continues to actively engage in advocacy on behalf of the residents of Ridge.

 TABOR and the rise and fall of government services

-At the dawn of the 1990s, advocates and disability professionals were finally seeing the fruits of decades of work to build a flourishing network of supports that allowed adults to achieve new levels of independence.
+At the dawn of the 1990s, advocates and disability professionals were finally seeing real change toward new levels of independence for adults with I/DD.
 High school students found work after graduation through vocational programs.
 Residential programs helped adults find the right living arrangement in the community.
 Recreational programs were expanded to include more diverse opportunities.
 The entire community was energized by all we had achieved.

 In 1992, in the midst of a flush economy, Coloradans passed the Taxpayer Bill of Rights (TABOR), which basically restricted the amount of revenue governments could collect and spend in an attempt to prevent uncontrolled growth.
-At the time, with seemingly more than enough money to go around, it seemed like a great way to put more money in the hands of taxpayers.
-It wasn’t long before the disability community started to feel the effects of TABOR, although it would be years before the entire State felt the crunch.
+At the time, it seemed like a great way to put more money in the hands of taxpayers.
+It wasn’t long before the disability community started to feel the negative effects of TABOR.

 The growing waiting list was just the first of many setbacks for Coloradans with I/DD.
 As reported by the Bell Policy Institute, when the first recession began in 2001, Colorado’s “tax revenues fell, and the State government had only a 4 percent cushion to fall back on.
 Lawmakers were forced to make hundreds of millions of dollars in budget cuts.”
 Because of the “ratchet effect” of TABOR which limited the amount of year over year growth, once these cuts were made they would never be recouped.